tokkonopapa/WordPress-IP-Geo-Block/_codex/06. Dashboard/02. Back-end target settings/back-end-target-settings.md

 It validates requests to `wp-login.php`.

-In addition to login, you can enable each action such as user registration, [password protected page][PassProtect], etc.
+In addition to login, you can enable each action such as user registration, [password protected page][PassProtect] and so on.

 #### Admin area ####

 It validates requests to `wp-admin/*.php`.

-Requests to this area would cause redirection to the login page (in case of unauthenticated), or unintentional affects on the site due to attacks that exploit vulnerabilities in themes and plugins (in case of being authenticated).
+Requests to this area would cause a redirection to the login page or unintentional affects on the website due to attacks that exploit vulnerabilities in themes and plugins (in case of being authenticated).
 You can enable "**Prevent Zero-day Exploit**" to defend these attacks.

 #### Admin ajax/post ####